Your stay in an exceptional location

 Set in delightful leafy surroundings, UTOPIA is a hotel of many moods.
 Its meticulously planned architectural style sees buildings blending subtly with gardens, lakes and other spaces designed to promote a sense of peace and tranquillity.

 Every detail of the design has been carefully considered with guests' well-being in mind, down to the sound levels and the flow of people between each area.
 This approach extends to the furnishings and layout of the rooms, where the most appropriate colours, lines and materials have been combined with a subtle use of light to showcase the art at its best.

 - - -

-The hotel's restaurant is called LES SALINES (The Saltworks), a name inspired by the philosophy of the Enlightenment.
+One room of the restaurant Ô Jardin is called LES SALINES (The Saltworks), a name inspired by the philosophy of the Enlightenment.